-This type of trust is a particularly flexible arrangement, granting the trustee wide powers over the distribution of both capital and income in accordance with any specific parameters set forth within the trust deed itself.
+This type of trust is a particularly flexible arrangement, granting the trustee wide power over the distribution of both capital and income in accordance with any specific parameters set forth within the trust deed itself.

 The trustee might be guided by an associated letter of wishes, provided by the settlor, suggesting the way in which the fund might be utilised.

-By way of an example, the most common form of a fixed interest trust would be a 'life interest trust', whereby income generated by the trust assets would belong to a certain beneficiary or beneficiaries during their lifetime by right, and thereafter the capital assets of the trust would be dealt with as directed in the trust deed – perhaps distributed in part or in their entirety to another group of beneficiaries, or maybe even held upon further trusts to provide a fund for future generations.
+By way of an example, the most common form of fixed interest trust would be a 'life interest trust', whereby income generated by the trust assets would belong to a certain beneficiary or beneficiaries during their lifetime by right, and thereafter the capital assets of the trust would be dealt with as directed in the trust deed – perhaps distributed in part or in their entirety to another group of beneficiaries, or maybe even held upon further trusts to provide a fund for future generations.

 In Guernsey, a trust requires two individual trustees unless a corporate trustee is appointed.
 The utilisation of a Guernsey corporate trustee is particularly helpful in facilitating the professional daily administration of a trust, and greatly assists in ensuring the residency of the trust for tax purposes.
-Artemis Trustees Limited acts as a corporate trustee on the Island, and is licensed by the Guernsey Financial Services Commission.
+Artemis Trustees Limited acts as a corporate trustee on the island and is licensed by the Guernsey Financial Services Commission.
 Our individual directors are also able to act as professional personal trustees where required.